ErikaaWang/multilingual-typology-probing/README.md

 This repository contains code accompanying the paper: [Same Neurons, Different Languages: Probing Morphosyntax in Multilingual Pre-trained Models (Stańczak et al., NAACL 2022)](https://arxiv.org/abs/2205.02023).

 ## Hetong's edition:
 (06/04/2023) commit on: preprocess_treebank.py.
 Now it allowed to generate word contextual representations using BLOOM.
 I followed the code logic of the original repo, so all the other arguments keep the same.
-To prepare language embeddings, first follow the instruction in "Generate data" below, and then run `python preprocess_treebank.py UD_English --bloom bloom-560m --use-gpu` to prepare the data for English, or replace `UD_English` woth the language you desire.
+To prepare language embeddings, first follow the instruction in "Generate data" below, and then run `python preprocess_treebank.py UD_English --bloom bloom-560m --use-gpu` to prepare the data for English, or replace `UD_English` with the language you desire.

 (27/05/2023) run `./scripts/preprocess_bloom_560m.sh` to preprocess all the relevant trebanks for BLOOM-560m.

+(29/05/2023) enable BLOOM checkpoint in preprocess_treebank.py. run `python preprocess_treebank.py UD_English --bloom bloom-560m --checkpoint 1000 --use-gpu` to prepare the data for English use checkpoint 1000, or replace `UD_English` and `1000`.
+All available options for these two params are listed in `scripts/languages_bloom.lst` and `scripts/checkpoints.lst`.

 (27/05/2023) !!!when training the probes use bloom embeddings, the arg embedding must contain 'bloom'.